 Background checks will be performed on all coaches, assistant coaches, volunteers, and any other individual who will have unsupervised contact with Saylesville students.

-Saylesville School is a member of the Washington-Dodge Athletic League (WDAL) that includes: Richfield, Neosho, Hustisford (only boys/girls basketball), and Herman.
+Saylesville School is pleased to co-op its athletic teams with Herman Elementary.
+We are members of the Washington-Dodge Athletic League (WDAL) that includes: Richfield, Neosho, Hustisford (only boys/girls basketball), and Herman/Saylesville.
 Flag football, volleyball, boys/girls basketball, and boys/girls softball are the sports offered by the WDAL.
 The fall sports include flag football and volleyball.
 Basketball is the winter sport, and softball is the spring sport.
 Coaches and athletic directors meet before each season to schedule games and discuss any issues from the previous season or upcoming season.
-Currently, the league meets at Saylesville School, as Tom Schaefer is the league commissioner.
-Any league-related questions would be addressed to him.
 If an athletic team takes 1st or 2nd place, they can ask the league to pay for engraving of a plate on a plaque at their respective school.
 At this time, the league does not require payment for inclusion.